ldclakmal/ballerina-security/README.md

 This repository contains all the examples, use-cases, demos, and resources related to Ballerina Security in one place.

-> <a href="https://octo-repo-visualization.vercel.app/?repo=ldclakmal%2Fballerina-security" target="_blank">Click here</a> to see the visualization of project codebase using the [GitHub OCTO - Repo Visualization Project](https://octo.github.com/projects/repo-visualization).

 ## Dashboard

-This section demonstrates the current status of the security modules of the Ballerina standard library followed by the official references for all the security examples aka Ballerina by examples (BBEs).
+This section demonstrates the current status of the security modules of the Ballerina standard library.

 | Module | Latest Release | Build Status | Code Coverage | ![docs][ballerina-docs-logo] | ![package][ballerina-central-logo] |
 |---|---|---|---|---|---|